 Bloating that’s associated with smoking cannabis can have causes as simple as overindulging in the munchies or inhaling too much smoke, or it can point to other, more serious concerns.

 You’ve just finished smoking a joint and suddenly you aren’t feeling so good.
 Your stomach is distended, and you’re wondering what’s going on.
 You were hoping cannabis was going to make you feel better, but now you’re feeling terrible, and you’re wondering— could it be the cannabis causing that bloated feeling?

 While bloating isn’t a particularly well-known side effect from using cannabis, it can happen.
 Cannabis consumers have reported a variety of unpleasant gastric side effects when they use cannabis, especially when smoking.

-“I’ve experienced severe bloating in my abdomen every time I use [cannabis], especially if I smoke it.
-It’s like my stomach swells up like a balloon and feels like it’s gonna pop.
+“I’ve experienced severe bloating in my abdomen every time I use cannabis, especially if I smoke it,” says one user.
+“It’s like my stomach swells up like a balloon and feels like it’s going to pop.
 I’m feeling the pressure in my chest now, too.”

-There are multiple reasons you may experience bloating with cannabis.
-But if you end up with a bloated stomach after smoking cannabis, there are a few possibilities for what may be going on.
+There are multiple reasons you may experience bloating with cannabis—and the weed itself may not be the culprit.
+But if you end up with a bloated stomach after smoking marijuana, here are a few explanations for what may be going on.

-Swallowing Marijuana Smoke Could Be the Cause of Bloating
+Swallowing Marijuana Smoke Could Cause Bloating

-Another HelloMD member agreed with Dr. Solomon’s assessment, adding their own story: “I do recall a few times before when I would keep in the vapor/smoke too long and sometimes swallow it and it made me feel excessive bloating, more than what I feel from smoking daily today,” they explained.
-“It’s happened a few times, and I’m pretty sure it was from swallowing the smoke.”
+Another HelloMD member agreed with Dr. Solomon’s assessment, adding, “I do recall a few times before when I’d keep in the vapor/smoke too long and sometimes swallow it, and it made me feel excessive bloating, more than what I feel from smoking daily today.
+It’s happened a few times, and I’m pretty sure it was from swallowing the smoke.”